 Travel with love in your heart.
 A Shutterstock Licensed Image.

 When I travel, I love to make life a little less stressful for others.
-I try to love-up and appreciate everybody I meet.
+I try to love-up and appreciate everybody I meet, make life lovelier for everyone.
 Since it’s especially easy to take people in the service industry for granted, I often focus on them.
 When I’m paying attention, I can feel their efforts and intentions and I feel a deep well of gratitude.
 I tend to be overly-empathic, which can be debilitating if I’m not careful.
 To remain in the flow, I reach out to others who appear to need a little love.
 I often play a game with myself to see how many altruistic things I can accomplish during one travel stint.

 These are things that I do to upgrade my travel karma:

 To help other travelers feel more comfortable and respectable before I leave a bathroom in an airport, bus station, or convention center, I pick up the trash on the floor, wipe down the toilet seat, and alert the janitor of any issues I can’t fix.
 The little things add up.

 A maid’s job is tough, often under-appreciated, and repetitive.
 Before leaving a hotel room, I roll all the towels into a ball and place them near the door.
 I put all the trash into one bucket and strip the bed.
 I throw out the used soap and place the shampoo containers next to the sink.
 I open a window to bring in the fresh air and I leave a small tip with a cute note with a heart on it.